Activists wary of broader law enforcement after Capitol riot

 “There’s an entire federal code in place that allows you to successfully go after this violence before you need to sort of say, ‘Oh, wait, you know, there’s this existing gap and we need more power,’” she added.

-President Joe Biden moved swiftly to declare domestic extremism an urgent national security concern, tasking the Office of the Director of National Intelligence to create a threat assessment.
-The Department of Homeland Security issued a terrorism bulletin warning of the prospect of additional violence.
-Even before the riot, FBI Director Chris Wray said domestic extremism was responsible for the deadliest violence over the last year and had been elevated as a priority to the same level as international terrorism.
+President Joe Biden moved swiftly to declare domestic extremism an urgent national security concern, tasking the Office of the Director of National Intelligence to coordinate a threat assessment.
+The Department of Homeland Security issued a terrorism bulletin warning about possible additional violence.
+Even before the riot, FBI Director Chris Wray said domestic terrorism had been elevated as a priority to the same level as international terrorism, with violence by racially motivated and anti-government extremists accounting for significant lethal violence in recent years.

 The debate now is how to address the rise of white supremacist violence while not targeting the same people white supremacists seek to harm.
 Not only that, law enforcement officials pressured to crack down more on domestic extremists have to do so while staying mindful of broad First Amendment protections that prevent the arrests of people for abhorrent or hateful speech short of threatening violence.